 Is Cosma a new project?

 No it is not.
-It is just the newest iteration of a very old project.
-It is based upon over thirty years of research and development in information and communication systems, utilities and environments.
-The first prototype was created by Mary Hopper in the 1980s using HyperCard in color that ran on an Apple IIGS with ProDOS.
-The technology platform, content inventory, target audience and motivation strategy all evolved through many iterations since then.
+It is just the newest iteration of an old project that has been evolving for decades.
+It is based upon over thirty years of research and development in information, knowledge and communication systems.
+The first prototype was created in the 1980s using HyperCard in color that ran on an Apple IIGS with ProDOS.
+The technology platform, content inventory, target audience and motivational strategy evolved through many iterations since then.

 Is Cosma finished?

-No. Less than half of the inventory has been posted so far.
+No. Only about half of the existing inventory has been posted on pages, so far.

-There are over five hundred pages with 10s of links per page right now, but there will be more than a thousand pages with up to a hundred links per page by the end of 2021.
+There are hundreds of pages with tens of links per page right now, but there will be more than a thousand pages with up to a hundred links per page in the not too distant future.

 However, it still won’t be “finished” then.
-Both the web and the technologies used to create Cosma are always changing.
+Both the Web and the technologies used to create Cosma are constantly changing.
 That means that Cosma can never be “finished” in the traditional sense of the word.